Bhagavad Gita Chapter 11 Verse 22 Meaning

 What is the main idea of Bhagavad Gita 11.22?

-The Rudras, Adityas, Vasus, Sadhyas, Visvedevas, the two Asvins, Maruts, the Manus, and the hosts of celestial singers, Yakshas, demons, and the perfected ones, all look upon Thee with great amazement.
-This verse emphasizes universal form with clarity and purpose.
+At this point in Vishvarupa Darshana Yoga, Krishna deepens His teaching on surrender.
+The Rudras, Adityas, Vasus, Sadhyas, Visvedevas, the two Asvins, Maruts, the Manus, and the hosts of celestial singers, Yakshas, demons, and the perfected ones, all look upon Thee with great amazement The verse...

 How can I apply Bhagavad Gita 11.22 in daily life?